 UC offers world-class expertise in specific areas of Philosophy and a broad-based degree.
 The department is a tight-knit group who go the extra mile to help students.

 The Philosophy degree is flexible, allowing Philosophy students to pursue very different pathways.
 This flexibility also allows students majoring in other subjects to add Philosophy courses to their degree and this distinctiveness gives an edge in the job market.
-Philosophy students come from a variety of disciplines, from Health Sciences to Law, Commerce to Engineering.

 Areas of specialisation in Philosophy at UC include ethics, bioethics, epistemology and metaphysics, logic, history of philosophy, history and philosophy of science and technology, cognitive science and philosophy of mind, philosophy and foundations of computing, philosophy of Artificial Intelligence, philosophy of language, and political philosophy.
 There are also specialised courses on famous figures such as Plato, Descartes, Wittgenstein and Turing.